Healthyhorns Billing Office

 What I Owe

 UHS charges will be billed to your What I Owe.
-There, the charges can be paid online or by calling 512-475-8394.
-Charges typically become viewable in your What I Owe 3-4 days after your visit for those who are uninsured or have no insurance on record OR after we receive your Explanation of Benefits (from your health plan) if you are insured.
+Charges typically become viewable in your What I Owe 3-4 days after your visit for those who are uninsured or have no insurance information on record OR after we receive your Explanation of Benefits (from your health plan) if you are insured.

 To protect your privacy, UHS does not post medical details to What I Owe.
 Anyone with eProxy privileges to your What I Owe will see the total amount due, but not the reason for your visit or the services received.
 We can provide an itemized statement upon request.